FTIN: Frequency-Time Integration Network for Inertial Odometry: Experiments and Analysis

-\textbf{Visualization.} Fig.~\ref{visual trajectory} presents a visual comparison between FTIN and the baseline models using representative trajectory samples from the test sets of each dataset.
-These samples include a range of scenarios, such as short-range movements and complex long-distance trajectories.
-A noticeable relationship between positioning accuracy and trajectory length is observed, with heading errors also significantly affecting localization performance.
+\textbf{Overall Performance.} The left portion of Table~\ref{results_combined} reports the ATE and RTE for various models across the test datasets.
+The results indicate that FTIN consistently outperforms other network architectures in both ATE and RTE across most scenarios.
+On the RoNIN dataset, FTIN achieves reductions of 43.0\% in ATE and 13.1\% in RTE compared to RoNIN ResNet.
+Notably, the RoNIN-based models (ResNet, LSTM, and TCN), along with RNIN, IMUNet, and TLIO, rely solely on time-domain representations.
+This lack of frequency-domain modeling results in an information bottleneck when processing high-frequency IMU signals, ultimately limiting localization accuracy.

-In Fig.~\ref{visual trajectory} (c) and (d), the accumulation of heading errors is clearly visible.
-However, for short-range movements, FTIN shows superior trajectory-fitting capability.
-In Fig.~\ref{visual trajectory} (b) and (f), substantial rotational motion leads the baseline models to gradually deviate from the ground-truth trajectory.
-While FTIN demonstrates strong tracking performance in Fig.~\ref{visual trajectory} (b), its performance in Fig.~\ref{visual trajectory} (f) still leaves room for improvement.
-In other scenarios, FTIN generally provides accurate displacement estimation.
-These visual results further validate the effectiveness of the combined time-domain and frequency-domain learning strategy in improving inertial odometry accuracy.
+Furthermore, Fig.~\ref{RoNIN} presents the PDE for FTIN and the baseline methods.
+FTIN achieves the lowest PDE, demonstrating its superior capability in approximating trajectory endpoints.
+Overall, FTIN enables cross-domain information fusion and effectively overcomes the information bottleneck, delivering substantial improvements in localization accuracy across multiple benchmark datasets.
+These findings further validate its effectiveness for IO.

-\textbf{Overall Model Behavior.} Fig.~\ref{CDF} presents the experimental results of FTIN in comparison with three baseline networks.
-Due to space constraints, only the results on the RoNIN dataset are reported.
-Fig.~\ref{CDF}(a) and (b) respectively show the cumulative distribution function (CDF) curves for ATE and RTE of the selected networks.
-The FTIN curve (red) is noticeably steeper, indicating that FTIN achieves higher localization accuracy at the same ATE or RTE threshold than the other three networks.
-In addition, Fig.~\ref{CDF}(c) illustrates the PDE for FTIN and the baseline methods.
-FTIN exhibits the lowest PDE value, suggesting that it can more accurately approximate the trajectory endpoint.
+\textbf{Visualization.} Fig.~\ref{visual trajectory} provides a visual comparison between FTIN and the baseline models using representative trajectory samples from each test set.
+In Fig.~\ref{visual trajectory} (c) and (d), the accumulation of heading errors in the baseline models is clearly evident.
+In contrast, FTIN exhibits better trajectory-fitting performance in short-range motion scenarios.
+In Fig.~\ref{visual trajectory} (b) and (f), substantial rotational motion causes the baseline models to gradually deviate from the ground-truth trajectory.
+While FTIN maintains robust tracking in Fig.~\ref{visual trajectory} (b), its performance in Fig.~\ref{visual trajectory} (f) still leaves room for improvement.
+In other cases, FTIN generally produces accurate displacement estimation.
+These visual results further support the effectiveness of combining time-domain and frequency-domain learning strategies to enhance the accuracy of IO.